Seven Hundred and Fifteen Days

 We’ve gone through a dramatic evolution of the human experience and have a story to tell.

-We watched these stories on a big screen with popcorn in one hand and a Pepsi in the other, of police in hazmat suits swarming the streets while people like us frantically stockpiling water, preparing for the long days.
+We watched these stories on a big screen with popcorn in one hand and a Pepsi in the other: police in hazmat suits swarming the streets while people like us frantically stockpile water, preparing for the long days.
 This wasn’t our reality.
 It was the stuff movies were made of, not the stories of our lives…until it was.

 Seven hundred and fifteen days ago, we all went inside in one way or another.